-Following the appointment of Allister Langlands on 1 July 2014, the Board consists of a nonexecutive Chairman, David Woods, and four nonexecutive Directors.
-The names and biographies of those Directors who held office at 30 June 2014 and at the date of this Report, appear on page 17 and indicate their range of investment, industrial, commercial and professional experience.
-Carol Ferguson has been appointed Senior Independent Director.
+The Board consists of a non-executive Chairman, David Woods, and four non-executive Directors.
+The names and biographies of those Directors who held office at 30 June 2015 and at the date of this Report, appear on page 17 and indicate their range of investment, industrial, commercial and professional experience.
+Carol Ferguson is the Company's Senior Independent Director.